This article is meant for troubleshooting problems with Exchange accounts, be it with syncing emails, contacts or calendar entries.

 Problem: I can't seem to change my Exchange account password!

-To update/change your Exchange password, please do the following:
+Should you fail in updating/changing your Exchange password, please try the following:

 - Open your Exchange account's server settings, do not change anything there and navigate back to the accounts list page.